oasis-roles/satellite/README.md

 Satellite
 =========

-Satellite role is a ansible role to install and configure Red Hat Satellite 6.6 **This Role does not use the Ansible Foreman modules**
+This ansible role is used to install and configure Red Hat Satellite 6.6

+**This Role does not use the Ansible Foreman modules**

 Requirements
 ------------
-System Requirements
+#### System Requirement
 - x86_64 architecture
 - The latest version of Red Hat Enterprise Linux 7 Server
 - 4-core 2.0 GHz CPU at a minimum